kerrickwoyshner/Amazon-NodeJS-Imitator/README.md

 <img src="Bamazon - Manager/images/OperationControl.PNG" width="100%" height="100%">

-The Supervisor level where you can generate reports on each product department's performance and add nonexisting departments to the Bamazon application...
+The Supervisor level where you can generate reports on each product department's performance and add nonexisting departments to the application...

 <img src="Bamazon - Supervisor/images/DepartmentControl.PNG" width="100%" height="100%">